 - Both adults and nymphs suck sap and excrete a sugary substance (honeydew) that allows the growth of sooty moulds

-- Brassicas are tolerant of the pest and even heavy infestations have little impact on plant growth, but sooty mould can be a problem, especially on sprout buttons and the leaves of kale
+- Brassicas are tolerant of this insect and it usually has little impact on plant growth, but sooty mould can be a problem, especially on sprout buttons and the leaves of kale

 - Although similar in appearance to glasshouse whitefly, cabbage whitefly is a different species and does not feed on plants other than brassicas